Investing

 There are benefits and risks associated with investing in VCTs.

-Advantages of Venture Capital Trusts are:
+Advantages of investing in Venture Capital Trusts are:

 • It’s an exciting investment in early-stage companies.